Home / Specifications / cdsc-wg1-02 - Client Registration

 • email_or_null - Same as email, only with null being an additional possible value.

-• boolean - If required, either true or false MUST be submitted.
+• boolean - If required, a boolean value MUST be submitted.

 • boolean_or_null - Same as boolean, only with null being an additional possible value.